 The subsidies can be applied to the construction, rehabilitation, expansion and technical/ didactical equipment of skills development facilities, scholarship programs and for the education and training of trainers and / or teachers.
 30% of the respective project volume have to be borne by the applying company or association.

-In the case that your organisation is interested in receiving further information regarding the requirements, scope and project values then please fill the contact form below.
+In the case that your organisation is interested in receiving further information regarding the requirements, scope and project values then send us an email.